LQYMGT/dotfiles/README.md

 # dotfiles
-Configuration files of my desktop -- Arch Linux.
+Configuration files of my desktop -- ~~Arch Linux.~~ Gentoo Linux.

+Note: Now I have changed to Gentoo Linux, but I think there configurations should work in most common distros.

 # Urxvt
 Nothing special :)